slyval/guidelines/SAP Commerce/Commerce Conventions.md

 Besides functionality the general purpose grouping should consist of the following:

-- Services Extensions (i n an accelerator
+- Services extensions (in an accelerator these might have the suffix **core** )
+- Facades extensions
--
+- Data Access Objects extensions

 When creating an extension the following consideration are important:
 #### Generation